 H&R Block provides help and inspires confidence in its clients and communities everywhere through global tax preparation services, financial products, and small business solutions.
-We blend digital innovation with human expertise and care to help people get the best outcome at tax time and also be better with money by using our mobile banking app, Sprucesm.
-Through Block Advisors[®] and Wave[®], we help small business owners thrive with innovative products like Wave Money[®], a mobile-first, small-business bank account that manages bookkeeping automatically.
+We blend digital innovation with human expertise and care to help people get the best outcome at tax time and also be better with money by using our mobile banking app, SprucesM.

 H&R Block, Inc. was organized as a corporation in 1955 under the laws of the State of Missouri.
-A complete list of our subsidiaries as of June 30, 2022 can be found in Exhibit 21.
+A complete list of our subsidiaries as of June 30, 2023 can be found in Exhibit 21.